gassbanterr/orbiscast/README.md

 ## Commands

-The bot can be controlled using the following commands in the text channel:
+The bot can be controlled using the following commands:

 | Command | Description |
 |---------|-------------|